llorracc/dir_time_downdate/dsstore/README.md

-# .DS_Store Master Configuration
+# .DS_Store Template Example

-This directory implements a centralized .DS_Store management system using symbolic links to maintain consistent Finder preferences while enabling centralized control.
+This directory demonstrates a centralized .DS_Store management system using symbolic links.
+This is an example of the advanced symlink-based approach described in the user-provided template system.

 ## How It Works